 Be a secondary member at the time of election and at the time of the end of their term.

-Be a current dues paying member in an affiliated chapter, and be an active member in good standing for at least one semester.
+Be a current dues paying member in an affiliated chapter and be an active member in good standing for at least one semester.

 Maintains an above average scholastic rating.